# #

 How To Use Fixtures Close Up

 - TOPIC INDEX MENU: Step 1 of How To Research Store Fixtures.
-Accessed from top-level menu.
-The Topic Index Menu provides a central hub for researching the 1,000+ named fixture threads, and to provide alphabetical access by thread Title.
+Accessed from the top-level menu.
+The Topic Index Menu provides a central hub for researching the almost 1,000 named fixture threads and provides alphabetical access by thread Title.
 Individual Index Pages host a gallery of post images for that thread, all individual Post Titles that relate, as well as a link to that page’s Pinterest Board at the bottom.

 # # #